Thomas George Lanphier Jr.: Military career

 Lanphier completed his pilot training at Stockton Army Air Field, California on October 30, 1941, and was assigned to the 70th Pursuit Squadron, 35th Pursuit Group at Hamilton Field in Novato, California.

 Until December 1942 he served in Fiji then his squadron was moved to Guadalcanal and he joined the 347th Fighter Group.
 He scored his first aerial victory on Christmas Eve in 1942 when he shot down an A6M Zero.
 Lanphier was promoted to captain in March 1943.
 The next month he destroyed three A6M Zeros over Cape Esperance on April 7, 1943.
 By the end of his tour, he flew 97 combat missions out of Guadalcanal in P-39s and P-38s.

 Following World War II, he was one of the founding members of the Idaho Air National Guard, eventually retiring as a Colonel.

-Yamamoto Mission
+Yamamoto mission

-Allied codebreakers determined the route and time schedule of the Mitsubishi G4M bomber carrying Isoroku Yamamoto by breaking the Purple code and Lanphier was selected for the mission to shoot it down.
+Allied codebreakers determined the route and time schedule of the two Mitsubishi G4M bombers carrying Admiral Yamamoto and his staff by breaking the Purple code and Lanphier was selected for the mission to shoot it down.
 The mission was a success with both of the "Betty" bombers being destroyed.
 Officially, the after-action report gave Captain Lanphier and his wingman First Lieutenant Rex T. Barber each half-credit for the kill.
-While the USAF did not reverse its 1991 decision giving half credit to each pilot, a retired lawyer / historian and state of Oregon politicians credit Barber with the sole kill.
+While the USAF did not reverse its 1991 decision giving half-credit to each pilot, a retired lawyer / historian and state of Oregon politicians credit Barber with the sole kill.
 Lanphier's claim does not stand up to the accounts given by every other battle participant including American Lightning pilots Besby Holmes, Doug Canning and Rex Barber, and Japanese Zero pilot Kenji Yanagiya.